A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

-If the number of windows is not known a-priori, an upper bound $k_{\max}$ must be defined, and the hyperparameter $k$ will be selected by choosing the best among all $k_{\max}$ iterations based on an information criterion $IC$ representing either AIC or BIC.
+If the number of windows is not known a priori, an upper bound $k_{\max}$ must be defined, and the hyperparameter $\hat{k}$ will be selected by choosing the best among all $k_{\max}$ iterations based on BIC.

+Note that the suggested model initializations are specific to the hydrological application tackled in this work.
+A different choice of the hyperparameters may be required if the model was transferred to another domain.
 The Gaussian SWR model is implemented in R version 4.3.0 \citep{r2022}.
 The implementation is publicly available on GitHub\footnote{\url{https://www.github.com/sschrunner/SlidingWindowReg}}.
-The BOBYQA algorithm from the package \texttt{nloptr}~\citep{nloptr} is used to optimize the model parameters of the Gaussian SWR by derivative-free quadratic approximations.
-By default, the loss function $\ell(.,.)$ refers to the negative log-likelihood, $-\log L(.,x_T,y_T)$.
-As stopping criterion, the absolute tolerance of the function values (\texttt{ftol\_abs}) is set to $10^{-8}$.
-During optimization, all parameters are bounded below by $0$, while no upper bound is provided.